Axekinn/wiki.axekin.com/content/en/post/cheat_citra.md

 ---
-title: "Complete Guide to Cheats on Citra Emulator"
+title: "Complete Guide to Cheats on the Citra Emulator"
-description: "Detailed tutorial to master cheat codes on Citra Nintendo 3DS emulator - Installation, configuration and usage"
+description: "Detailed tutorial to master cheat codes on the Citra Nintendo 3DS emulator - Installation, configuration and usage"
 date: 2025-06-04
 lastmod: 2025-06-04
 categories: ["gaming", "emulation", "tutorials"]